trash07/trash07/README.md

 > _I hear and I forget.
 I see and I remember.
 I do and I understand._
 > **_Conficius (551 - 479 BC)_**

-## ... in five points
+## ... in six points
 :point_right: I like writing algorithms to solve challenging software problems,
 :point_right: I have experience in building and operating microservices,
 :point_right: I am curious about how great tools are built,
 :point_right: I am a continuous learner,
 :point_right: I think understanding is freedom,
 :point_right: I am problem solver.

 ## tools and technologies (most used)
 - [Angular 2+](https://angular.io/)